Unease/PeacefulRNG/README.md

 The watermark goes away if you install TASMod / LoTAS since this mod is supposed to be meant for TASing.
 #
 Made using [ForgeNoGradle](https://mgnet.work/ForgeNoGradle-1.0.3.jar)
+## Development
+All you need to do is drag ForgeNoGradle into the PeacefulRNG directory, then run it.
+Currently can only run in 1.12.2 at the moment...